acvigue/TranquilAPI/README.md

 # TranquilAPI

-The online pattern library for the Tranquil drawing robot project
+The online pattern library for the Tranquil drawing robot project.
+Patterns can be created using sites like Sandify or some user-created ones can be found in various GitHub repositories.

+API is as described in `src/index.ts`

 Written in TypeScript and hosted on Cloudflare Workers with the blazing-fast Hono library.